 Your Rome culinary adventure starts in Piazza Farnese, where you meet your guide and set off on your walking tour, making your way first to Campo de’ Fiori.
 Visit the popular food market here, where stalls overflow with fresh veggies, meats, and cheeses.
 While you take in the bustling atmosphere, meet some of the vendors, who provide samples of their tasty goods.

 Next, head over to Trastevere, a quaint neighborhood whose cobbled lanes are home to favorite local restaurants and cafes.
-Walk through the district with your guide, stopping at various eateries for tastings of classic Roman dishes like pasta, pizza bianca (pizza with no tomato sauce), fresh mozzarella cheese, locally cured salami and artisan gelato.
+Walk through the district with your guide, stopping at various eateries for tastings of classic Roman dishes like pasta, pizza bianca (pizza with no tomato sauce), fresh mozzarella cheese, locally cured salami, and artisan gelato.

-Then continue to the Jewish Ghetto, a bohemian district south of Rome’s historical center known for its vintage shops and art studios.
+Then continue to the Jewish Quarter, a bohemian district south of Rome’s historical center known for its vintage shops and art studios.
 Stop by local grocery stores and delicatessens around Piazza della Cinque Scole for samples of specialties like risotto balls, known as suppli, and fried artichokes and codfish.

 With a full stomach, your tour ends in Trastevere.